Azure/Real-Time-Transactions-Hackathon/02-challenge02.md

-# Challenge 2: It's All About the Payload
+# Challenge 2: Account for and Count the Accounts

+Woodgrove Bank provided schemas for their member and account data so you and your team can generate sample data to load into the new Azure Cosmos DB account.

-Run the data generator to load the sample account, member and transaction data.
+In this challenge, you will run the data generator to load the sample account and member data.

 ## Challenge

 Your team must:

-1. TBD

-### Hints

-- TBD
+1. Complete the console application to generate sample data.
+2. Run the console application to generate and load the sample data into Cosmos DB.
+3. Verify that the data was successfully loaded.

 ### Success Criteria

 To complete this challenge successfully, you must:

-- TBD

-### Resources

-- Links to tool options

-## Explore Further

-Add some context to the challenge and technologies used.
+- Load all JSON data into the appropriate Cosmos DB containers.
+- Verify that the data was loaded into Cosmos DB.